LollyHeartfield/AI-For-Games/README.md

-# IA-For-Games
+# AI-For-Games

 Just some updates from a IA script that I'm made without any commitment

-IA for Non-Playable Character (NPC)
+AI for Non-Playable Character (NPC)
-IA for Veicles such as Cars, Motorbikes, Helicopters, Airplanes and much more
+AI for Veicles such as Cars, Motorbikes, Helicopters, Airplanes and much more
-and also IA for the Player
+and also AI for the Player